Communications on COVID-19 – Recovery MCO Phase

 |ExcelVite’s Response/Plans to COVID-19||Resources on COVID-19|

-COVID-19 is a highly contagious disease that has infected more than 30 million individuals globally at the time of writing (22 September 2020).
-The outbreak was first reported in Wuhan, China late last year, it has now emerged as a grave global crisis that is affecting 235 countries, and the World Health Organization WHO has declared COVID-19 as a pandemic on 11th March 2020.
+COVID-19 is a highly contagious disease that has infected more than 83 million individuals globally at the time of writing (5 January 2021).
+The outbreak was first reported in Wuhan, China late last year, it has now emerged as a grave global crisis that is affecting 222 countries.
+The World Health Organization WHO has declared COVID-19 as a global pandemic on 11th March 2020.

 COVID-19 is caused by the severe acute respiratory coronavirus 2 (SARS-CoV-2).
 The virus is transmitted through direct contact with respiratory droplets from an infected person – such as when someone with the disease sneezes next to you without covering up.
 After entering the body, SARS-CoV-2 invades the entire respiratory system from the nose to the upper and lower respiratory tract (including the lungs).
 The symptoms include fever, cough and shortness of breath.
 In some severe cases, it will lead to pneumonia and eventually death.
 COVID-19 can infect people of any age, but it inflicts primarily those above 60 years of age and those who have underlying health conditions.